 In 2000 I won Best New Age Ambient instrumental track + Best Environmental/Message song + Best Promotional Artwork design in the North Coast Entertainment Industry (NCEIA) 'Dolphin Awards' - and in 2002 I also won Best Folk song and numerous nominations in 2003.

 After building my own website in 2000 and remastering all my albums for CD with new artwork all designed by me, I was delighted to be signed to Apple iTunes as an official Label Affiliate in 2005 with my entire 14 CD Visionary Journeys catalogue which is now available for download worldwide.
 In January 2006 I travelled to Cannes in France to attend Midem - the world's largest music industry market - where I made a range of different contacts.
 In July 2006 at the International Planetary Society world conference in Melbourne planetarium (the first one ever in the southern hemisphere in 30 years) I was delighted to have my music played during the two evening dinners.
-In 2005 I stopped producing CDs and for 10 years the catalogue was only available for download but during 2014 most of the titles are being made available made to order on Kunaki.
+In 2005 I stopped producing CDs and for 10 years the catalogue was only available for download but during 2014 most of the titles are being made available made-to-order on Kunaki.
 In 2013 I was signed to Omvana who released three tracks as part of their catalogue.
+In 2015 The Day Spa For The Mind website closed down and I was able get permission to keep the audio masters alive and purchase the domain name.
+In 2017 the track Starlite from Deep Space is being used in an African River Safari Virtual Reality (VR) app for a meditation section.

 Carl Jung, 1930.